mikeroyal/Pop_OS-Guide/README.md

 [Reaper Audio editor](https://www.reaper.fm/download.php) is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.

 [MATLAB Online](https://matlab.mathworks.com) allows to users to uilitize MATLAB and Simulink through a web browser such as Google Chrome.

-[Flameshot](https://flameshot.org/) is a powerful yet simple to use screenshot software.

 [Timeshift](https://github.com/linuxmint/timeshift) for Linux is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS.
 Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
 These snapshots can be restored at a later date to undo all changes to the system.